By Elmer John Yusi, Guitar Teacher, Aureus Academy

 The Electric Guitar and Classical Guitar are only for those who specifically like to focus on the said genres.
-Electric Guitar students are more likely to play Rock or Metal songs while Classical Guitar students play Classical and may venture into examinations.
+Electric Guitar students are more likely to play Rock or Metal songs.

 Technically speaking, a beginner student CAN start with the Electric Guitar right away but I don’t advise this.
 My advice as a Guitar Teacher is to start with the Acoustic Guitar first and develop beginner skills such as chord-changing, proper pressing, and rhythmic strumming.
 When these beginner skills are polished, the student can then shift to Electric Guitar.
 The Electric Guitar is different from the Acoustic Guitar not only because of its amplified sound but more importantly because of the techniques involved such as tapping, bending, sweeping, and so on.
 The strings of an Electric Guitar are more flexible compared to an Acoustic so the mentioned techniques are more suited for it.

 What if my child or I am left-handed?